Dev Team Process

 • Every morning - please look over any pending PR reviews first thing when you start working so we're not blocking code getting into Staging or Production.

 • Once you merge a PR for the task into Staging, move the task to ๐ŸŽ‰ FYI Done so the rest of the company is notified about this change.
-If the change is purely technical in nature and the whole company doesn't need to know, move it to regular Done.ย

 ๐Ÿšจ Issues

-• Low (we'll fix to it one day, it can wait indefinitely)
+• [low] (we'll fix to it one day, it can wait indefinitely)

-• Critical (we should stop everything and fix this, all hands on deck)
+• [critical] (we should stop everything and fix this, all hands on deck)

 โคด๏ธ Pull Requests